 Revision Rhinoplasty Possibilities

 Revision rhinoplasty is definitely more challenging than primary - or for that matter, secondary- procedures, but these are procedures in which I specialize.
 Given that it has been 2 plus years since your last surgery, this is sufficient time to allow for healing and therefore help to reduce the risk of complications, in particular poor healing and scarring of the skin.
 I will tell you that you really need to make sure that this procedure gets done correctly, to finally achieve the results you seek.
-My offices are in Miami and NYC, but all my rhinoplasty surgeries are done here in Miami.

 The risks in multiple revision rhinoplasties